-September, 1962: on a moonless night over the raging Atlantic ocean, a thousand miles from land, the engines of a chartered plane to Germany burst into flames, one by one.
+September 1962: On a moonless night over the raging Atlantic Ocean, a thousand miles from land, the engines of Flying Tiger flight 923 to Germany burst into flames, one by one.

 “Tiger in the Sea is a riveting tale of heroism and survival.
 Lindner does an amazing job of capturing the most harrowing experience anyone can go through—an aircraft ditching at sea.
 Using the diverse voices and personal backgrounds of the passengers and crew on board Flying Tiger 923, he weaves a gripping tapestry that makes the reader part of the ordeal rather than just an observer.
 I highly recommend this book to everyone who enjoys a well-told story.”—Michael G. Walling, author of the critically acclaimed In the Event of a Water Landing and Bloodstained Sea: The U.S. Coast Guard in the Battle of the Atlantic, 1941-1944 and former Coast Guard senior petty officer who participated in many search and rescue missions